codefresh-io/cli-v2/docs/commands/cli-v2_git-source_edit.md

 ### Options

 ```
       --exclude string        files to exclude. can be either filenames or a glob
-      --git-source-repo string   Repository URL [%sGIT_SOURCE_GIT_REPO]
+      --git-src-repo string   Repository URL [%sGIT_SOURCE_GIT_REPO]
   -h, --help                  help for edit
       --include string        files to include. can be either filenames or a glob
 ```

 ### Options inherited from parent commands